 But Swaran closed round Morni's son, as the strength of the tide of Inistore.
-The king half rose from his hill at the sight.
-He half assumed the spear.
-"Go, Ullin, go, my aged bard," begun the king of Morven, "Remind the mighty Gaul of war.
+The king half-rose from his hill at the sight.
+He half-assumed the spear.
+'Go, Ullin, go, my aged bard,' begun the king of Morven.
+'Remind the mighty Gaul of war.
 Remind him of his fathers.
-Support the yielding fight with song ; for song enlivens war."
+Support the yielding fight with song; for song enlivens war.'
 Tall Ullin went, with step of age, and spoke to the king of swords.
-"Son of the chief of generous steeds! high-bounding king of spears!
+'Son of the chief of generous steeds! high-bounding king of spears!
 Strong arm in every perilous toil!
 Hard heart that never yields!
 Chief of the pointed arms of death!
 Cut down the foe; let no white sail bound round dark Inistore.
 Be thine arm like thunder, thine eyes like fire, thy heart of solid rock.
-Whirl round thy sword as a meteor at night; lift thy shield like the flame of death.
+Whit's round thy sword as a meteor at night; lift thy shield like the flame of death.
 Son of the chief of generous steeds, cut down the foe!
-Destroy!"
-The hero's heart beat high.
+Destroy!
+'The hero's heart beat high.
 But Swaran came with battle.
 He cleft the shield of Gaul in twain.
 The sons of Selma fled.

 Fingal at once arose in arms.
 Thrice he reared his dreadful voice.
 Cromla answered around.
 The sons of the desert stood still.
 They bent their blushing faces to earth, ashamed at the presence of the king.
 He came like a cloud of rain in the day of the sun, when slow it rolls on the hill, and fields expect the shower.
 Silence attends its slow progress aloft; but the tempest is soon to arise.
-Swarau beheld the terrible king of Morven.
+Swaran beheld the terrible king of Morven.
 He stopped in the midst of his course.
-Dark he leaned on his spear, rolling his red eyes around.
-Silent and tall he seemed, as an oak on the banks of Lubar, which had its branches blasted of old by the lightning of heaven.
-It bends over the stream: the grey moss whistles in the wind: so stood the king.
+Dark he leaned on his spear, rolling his red eves around.
+Silent and tall he scemed as an oak on the banks of Lubar, which had its branches blasted of old by the lightning of heaven.
+It bends over the stream: the gray moss whistles in the wind; so stood the king.
 Then slowly he retired to the rising heath of Lena.
 His thousands pour around the hero.
 Darkness gathers on the hill!

 Fingal, like a beam from heaven, shone in the midst of his people.
 His heroes gather around him.
 He sends forth the voice of his power.
-"Raise my standards on high: spread them on Lena's wind, like the flames of an hundred hills!
+Raise my standards on high; spread them on Lena's wind, like the fiames of an hundred hills!
 Let them sound on the winds of Erin, and remind us of the fight.
 Ye sons of the roaring streams, that pour from a thousand hills, be near the king of Morven! attend to the words of his power!
 Gaul, strongest arm of death!
-O Oscar of the future fights!
+O Osear of the future fights!
 Connal, son of the blue shields of Sora!
 Dermid, of the dark-brown hair!
-Ossian, king of many songs, be near your father's arm !"
-We reared the sun-beam of battle : the standard of the king!
-Each hero exulted with joy, as, waving, it flew on the wind.
-It was studded with gold above, as the blue wide shell of the nightly sky.
-Each hero had his standard too, and each his gloomy men!
+Osian, king of many songs, be near your father's arm!
+We reared the sunbeam of battle, the standard of the king!